 With the rising environmental cost of commuting by car, more and more folks have taken to bicycling where they need to go.
 And with the advent of more bicyclists on the road, the number of bicycle accidents has likewise increased.
-Bicyclists are at risk each time they hit the road, since they are generally riding in close proximity to passenger cars, commercial vehicles and even big rigs with minimal bodily protection other than a helmet or other safety gear.
+Bicyclists are at risk each time they hit the road, since they are generally riding in close proximity to passenger cars, Commercial Vehicles and even big rigs with minimal bodily protection other than a helmet or other safety gear.
 Although bicycle riders are afforded the same protections of other drivers, that doesn’t always translate to fair treatment by other drivers.
-If you have been involved in a bicycle accident, contact our Bensalem bicycle accident attorney right away to determine the best course of action moving forward with your claim.
+If you have been involved in a bicycle accident, contact our Bicycle Accident Attorney right away to determine the best course of action moving forward with your claim.

 Injuries in Bicycle Accidents

 Around 500,000 bicyclists are injured each year, and many hundreds die from the injuries sustained.
 Of those injured, 85,000 experience injuries to the head, with around 400 of them succumbing to Traumatic Brain Injuries (TBIs) as a result, according to data retrieved from the American Association of Neurological Surgeons.
 Other types of common injuries sustained during bicycle accidents include:

 The result of a car versus bicycle accident is rarely a good one.
 Even with safety gear in place, bicyclists are quite vulnerable to serious injury.

 It takes a mere blink of an eye for a bicyclist to be injured on the streets of Bensalem and surrounding areas.
 Some of the most-often-cited causes of bicycle accidents include:

 - Distracted Drivers who text or talk on their cell phones while driving